attestate/checkout-portal/readme.md

 ## Deployment

-- CREATE2 is used to deploy delegator2 to a deterministic address independent of chainId.
+- CREATE2 is used to deploy the contract to a deterministic address independent of chainId.
 - `DEPLOYER`: 0x0000000000ffe8b47b3e2130213b802212439497
 - `SALT`: 0x0000000000000000000000000000000000000000f00df00df00df00df00df00d